A love letter to the Parliamentary Counsel of the world.

 With love, your gift

 I kinda just built it all here as part of my blog site.
 A startup, a custom domain and slick branding just wouldn’t have been as romantic, and would have sent all the wrong messages.
 At the following link you will find a landing page with a list of legal instruments that are each a demonstration in their own right.
 There’s a few fun Easter eggs in there as well, so please enjoy.

 If you’re curious, feel free to throw some pebbles at my window and consider this a small pebble bouncing off yours.
 Some casual yet engaging conversation sounds marvellous right now, and I’d love to hear how you found this letter.

 P.S.
 Invitation to get involved

-If it stands up to scrutiny, I would like to properly open source this model under the New Zealand based Digital Legal Systems Lab.
+If it stands up to scrutiny, I would like to properly open source this model under the New Zealand based Syncopate Lab.
 The Lab is interested in talking with organisations who would like to support us in continuing work like this, that includes creating space for scrutiny and collaboration.